Japan protests Russian PM's visit to disputed island

 "Therefore we have made visits, we are visiting and we will make visits to the Kuriles."

-Medvedev emphasised economic development plans for a region potentially rich in oil and gas and invited foreign investors.
+Medvedev emphasized economic development plans for a region potentially rich in oil and gas and invited foreign investors.

-"If it will be our neighbours the Japanese that's not bad.
+"If it will be our neighbors the Japanese that's not bad.
 If it will be Korean or Chinese friends, that's also not bad," he said.
 "Whoever comes first will get benefits."

 Russia ordered a quicker buildup of military facilities in the disputed islands in June, following comments by Putin in April that he was ready to discuss the issue, while blaming Japan for a lack of dialogue.